Devparth7-coder/Devparth7-coder/README.md

 </div>

 I'm a passionate developer and computer science student focused on building intuitive Android applications and creative digital solutions.
-With a strong foundation in problem-solving and a keen eye for clean UI design, I strive to create technology that not only functions flawlessly but also delights users.
+With a strong foundation in problem-solving and a keen eye for design, I enjoy crafting user-centric mobile experiences and exploring AI integration.

 <div align="center">